MasaNakura/SpecialTopicsCS/BigONotation.md

 ## More Advanced Practice

-Binary Search: g(x) = binary search is log b/c it cuts the data set in half each iteration
+Binary Search: g(x) = binary search is log(n) b/c it cuts the data set in half each iteration.

 Bubble Sort: g(x) = n^2. worst case is that you have to iterative through the array n times, on which in each iteration you scan n elements.